Jeffrey* was born severely premature and would spend six months fighting for life in the hospital’s NICU (neonatal intensive care unit).

 His parents, who were homeless and addicted to drugs, left the hospital and disappeared until the weather turned cold.
 Then, they would occasionally return to spend a night in the warmth.

 While his parents were unreliable presences, there were two steadfast family members by Jeffrey’s side.
-Jeffrey’s maternal great-grandparents, Grammie and Pop*, in their early 60s at the time of his birth, spent every waking moment in the hospital.
+Jeffrey’s great-grandparents, Grammie and Pop*, in their early 60s at the time of his birth, spent every waking moment in the hospital.

-While Jeffrey’s outlook began to improve, KidsVoice advocated for Grammie and Pop to take Jeffrey home upon discharge and become his court-appointed foster parents and Medical Decision Makers.
+While Jeffrey’s outlook began to improve, KidsVoice advocated for Grammie and Pop to take Jeffrey home upon discharge and become his court-ordered foster parents and Medical Decision Makers.
 When it was time for Jeffrey to go home with them, KidsVoice helped coordinate support for the family’s needs.

 Jeffrey needed an army of medical professionals and gear, including oxygen tanks.
 If the family’s health insurer ever balked at covering the cost of treatment, KidsVoice would be there to intervene.